Cray-HPE/uan-product-stream/docs/portal/developer-portal/upgrade/Upgrade_UAN_Software_Product.md

 Customer sites can use `cne-install` to upgrade UAN separately from COS, when necessary.

-## Upgrade UAN automatically `cne-install`
+## Upgrade UAN automatically with `cne-install`

-Do not perform this procedure if UAN and COS were upgraded at the same time using `cne-install`.
+Perform this procedure if UAN was not already upgraded according to the workflow in the [*HPE Cray EX System Software Getting Started Guide (S-8000)*](https://www.hpe.com/support/ex-S-8000).

-1. Copy the UAN release distribution tarball file to a directory on ncn-m001 dedicated for the upgrade.
+1. Copy the release distribution tarball file for UAN and any other products you wish to upgrade to a dedicated directory on ncn-m001.

-If you only want to upgrade UAN, only the UAN tarball should be copied in the media directory.
+If you only want to upgrade UAN, only the UAN tarball should be copied in this directory.

-2. **Optional:** Copy to the same directory as the previous step the tarballs of any other products that will be upgraded at the same time.

 The `cne-install` tool inspects the contents of the media directory and automatically upgrades supported products.

 3. Run the CNE installer using the instructions in the [*HPE Cray EX System Software Getting Started Guide (S-8000)*](https://www.hpe.com/support/ex-S-8000).